 No. The complete review history and recommendations (i.e. editorial decision letters) are published only for submissions that receive a positive (accept) recommendation.

 16. Does a journal need to implement a general open review policy to become PCI RR-friendly?

 No. Where a journal has a closed review process, there is no need for the journal to alter its policy provided it is happy for RRs submitted to the journal via the PCI RR track to be uniquely associated with open review histories.
 Any submitted Stage 2 RR via the PCI RR track will contain a URL to the reviews at PCI RR, which are published with a DOI, so the journal does not need to create infrastructure for supporting open review.

 17. Can a journal obtain the identity of an anonymous reviewer who contributes to PCI RR?

-No. Where a reviewer chooses to remain anonymous, PCI RR will not reveal their identity to an external party, including a PCI RR-friendly journal, PCI RR-interested journal, or any other journal.
+Yes if the reviewer chooses the option to be named (in confidence) to a journal in the event that authors submit their article to that journal once recommended by PCI.
+If the reviewer chooses the option to be anonymous to such a journal, then the journal cannot obtain their identity.
+Where a reviewer chooses to remain anonymous, PCI RR will not reveal their identity to an external party, including a PCI RR-friendly journal, PCI RR-interested journal, or any other journal.
 A PCI RR-friendly journal trusts the quality of the review process to ensure that the recommender and PCI RR Managing Board have recruited sufficiently qualified reviewers.
 However, the identity of reviewers who sign their reviews will be made public and in that case will be available to all journals.